Kleppe v. New Mexico: District court

 The case was heard by a three judge panel consisting of Oliver Seth, Edwin Mechem, and Harry Payne.
 The panel declared the WFRHBA unconstitutional, stating that its authority was derived from the "territorial clause," Article IV of the United States Constitution, but that animals do not become federal property simply by being on federal land.
 Citing cases where the federal government regulated deer populations based on damage to federal lands, but arguing that the WFRHBA presented no evidence that horses or burros were inflicting damage, the court enjoined the federal government from enforcing the Act, holding that the statute unconstitutionally exceeded the federal government's authority by protecting free-roaming horses and burros, rather than the land upon which they lived.

 Supreme Court

 Justice Thurgood Marshall delivered the opinion of a unanimous court.
-The Court interpreted the property clause broadly and found the WFRHBA a constitutional exercise of Congressional authority, holding, "the Property Clause also gives Congress the power to protect wildlife on the public lands, state law notwithstanding." wrote that the "'complete power' that Congress has over public lands necessarily includes the power to regulate and protect the wildlife living there."
+The Court interpreted the property clause broadly and found the WFRHBA a constitutional exercise of Congressional authority, holding, "the Property Clause also gives Congress the power to protect wildlife on the public lands, state law notwithstanding."
+The Court wrote that the "'complete power' that Congress has over public lands necessarily includes the power to regulate and protect the wildlife living there."
 In addition, the Court said that Congress may enact legislation governing federal lands pursuant to the property clause and "when Congress so acts, federal legislation necessarily overrides conflicting state laws under the supremacy clause."